Civil Service (United Kingdom): Minister for the Civil Service

-The position of Minister for the Civil Service is not part of the Civil Service as it is a political position which has always been held by the Prime Minister of the United Kingdom.
+The position of Minister for the Civil Service is not part of the Civil Service as it is a political position which has always been held by the prime minister of the United Kingdom.

-Head of the Home Civil Service
+Head of the Civil Service

-The highest ranking civil servant in the country is the Cabinet Secretary.
-A subsidiary title that was also held by the incumbent was Head of the Home Civil Service or more recently sometimes styled Head of the Civil Service, who until recently was also the incumbent Cabinet Secretary and Permanent Secretary of the Cabinet Office.
+The highest ranking civil servant is the Cabinet Secretary.
+A subsidiary title that was also held by the incumbent is Head of the Civil Service (previously Head of the Home Civil Service), who until recently was also the Permanent Secretary of the Cabinet Office.
 However, following the Coalition Government of David Cameron the three posts were split from the single holder.
-The last person to hold all three positions together was Gus O'Donnell, Cabinet Secretary, Head of the Home Civil Service and Cabinet Office Permanent Secretary, September 2005 – January 2012.
+The last person to hold all three positions together was Gus O'Donnell, Cabinet Secretary, Head of the Home Civil Service and Cabinet Office Permanent Secretary, August 2005 – December 2011.
 The postholder is responsible for ensuring that the Civil Service is equipped with the skills and capability to meet the everyday challenges it faces and that civil servants work in a fair and decent environment.
-They also chair the Permanent Secretary Management Group and the Civil Service Steering Board which are the main governing bodies of the Civil Service.
+The postholder also chairs the Permanent Secretary Management Group and the Civil Service Steering Board which are the main governing bodies of the Civil Service.

-It was announced on 11 October 2011 that, following O'Donnell's retirement at the end of 2011, the role of Head of the Home Civil Service would be split from the post of Cabinet Secretary.
-There will additionally be a new, separate, Permanent Secretary to lead the Cabinet Office.
-After O'Donnell's retirement, Jeremy Heywood replaced him as Cabinet Secretary – serving until 24 October 2018 when he retired on health grounds; Ian Watmore as Cabinet Office Permanent Secretary; and lastly, Bob Kerslake as Head of the Home Civil Service.
+It was announced on 11 October 2011 that, following O'Donnell's retirement at the end of 2011, the role of Head of the Home Civil Service would be split from the post of Cabinet Secretary; there would additionally be a new, separate, Permanent Secretary to lead the Cabinet Office.
+After O'Donnell's retirement, Jeremy Heywood replaced him as Cabinet Secretary – serving until 24 October 2018 when he retired on health grounds; Ian Watmore as Cabinet Office Permanent Secretary; and lastly, Bob Kerslake as Head of the Civil Service.
 In July 2014 it was announced that Kerslake would step down and Heywood would take the title of Head of the HCS while John Manzoni would be Chief Executive of the Civil Service.
-From 24 October 2018 to 4 November 2018, the office of Head of the Home Civil Service was vacant, as Heywood resigned on health grounds.
+From 24 October 2018 to 4 November 2018, the office of Head of the Civil Service was vacant, as Heywood resigned on health grounds.
 Following Heywood's death, Mark Sedwill was given the additional Civil Service portfolio.
+Simon Case succeeded Mark Sedwill as Cabinet Secretary and Head of the Home Civil Service in 2020 until resigning in December 2024 on health grounds.
+Sir Chris Wormald took over the roles on 16 December 2024.

 Permanent Secretaries Management Group (PSMG)

 The PSMG considers issues of strategic importance to the Civil Service as a whole, as well as providing corporate leadership where a single position is required across all government departments.
-It is chaired by the Head of the Home Civil Service and consists of all first permanent secretaries and other selected permanent secretaries and directors general.
+It is chaired by the Head of the Civil Service and consists of all first permanent secretaries and other selected permanent secretaries and directors general.
 This includes the Head of the Northern Ireland Civil Service, and the Head of the Diplomatic Service.